JasperFx/jasper/documentation/documentation/messaging/messages.md

 <[sample:PersonCreatedHandler]>

-Or you could use a custom `IMediaReader` to read incoming messages from V1 into the new V2 message type, or you can take advantage of message forwarding so you only need to handle one message type using the `IForwardsTo<T>` interface as shown below:
+Or you could use a custom `IMessageDeserializer` to read incoming messages from V1 into the new V2 message type, or you can take advantage of message forwarding so you only need to handle one message type using the `IForwardsTo<T>` interface as shown below:

 <[sample:IForwardsTo<PersonBornV2>]>